hyperledger-cacti/cacti/examples/discounted-cartrade/README.md

     ```
     - This script will start all ledger docker containers, networks, and will setup configuration needed to operate the sample app.
     - (NOTICE: Before executing the above, your account needs to be added to the docker group (`usermod -a -G docker YourAccount` from root user))
-    - On success, this should start two containers:
+    - On success, this should start three containers:
         - `geth1`
-        - `discounted_cartrade_faio14x_testnet`
+        - `discounted_cartrade_faio2x_testnet`
         - `indy-testnet-pool`

 1. Build cartrade: